 The only key to making this dish more and more delicious is the addition of ghee (clarified butter).
 The more ghee you use in these 3 dishes, the more scrumptious they would come out.
 I seriously mean lots and lots of ghee.

-‘Dal Baati Churma’ is the renowned delicacy of the Rajasthani cuisine.
+‘Dal Bati Churma’ is the renowned delicacy of the Rajasthani cuisine.
 There are no festivals, weddings or parties which are complete without the serving of the ‘Dal Baati Churma’.

 It is difficult to ascertain the origin of ‘Dal Baati Churma’, but many believe that the history of the ‘Dal Baati Churma’ lies in the Mewar culture.

 As Rajasthan is the land of Kings.
 So the war-like lifestyle of the Rajputanas gave birth to this humble meal ‘Dal Baati Churma’.
-There was the need of a long lasting food at the times of war when the armies faced a lot of adverse conditions.
+There was the need for a long-lasting food at the times of war when the armies faced a lot of adverse conditions.
 Making ‘Dal Baati’ was a good choice, as it could be cooked fast and in a huge quantity, which met the requirements of the entire army.
-Some say, this was the reason of the advent of ‘Dal Baati Churma’.
-So the addition of Ghee made this dish even more energetic and rich, so that the tired soldiers could replenish very fast.
+Some say this was the reason for the advent of ‘Dal Baati Churma’.
+So the addition of Ghee made this dish even more energetic and rich so that the tired soldiers could replenish very fast.

 Here is a little secret; I never loved eating ‘Dal Baati Churma’ as a child.
 This was the last thing I wanted to eat back then.